 Tom Gehrig, a member of the Revolutionary Trails Boy Scout Council (which merged with another council to form Leatherstocking), was a scout like his dad before him and his two sons.
 For his family, the scout camp at Cedarlands was a highlight of the year.
 “We went up every summer, pitched out tents on the ground and cooked our dinners,” he said.
 “It was a nice, rustic camp.
 Scouting for me was great, and my Scoutmaster was like a dad — it molded my life.”

 But Gehrig said society has changed.
 More people want their kids involved in multiple activities, and scouting takes too much time and focus.
 Scouting camps today have competition from soccer camps, computer camps and such, and camps that attracted 1,000 kids in a summer might now only serve a couple hundred.

 Like Patriot Path and Leatherstocking, many current councils are consolidations of councils that had lost too many members to survive on their own.
 Many are land rich and cash poor and feel pressure to divest of a costly asset that’s getting less and less use.
-Ironically, many of these camps, often with rich histories, were gifted or sold cheaply to the Scouts when the land was of little value.
-The better part of a century later, that value has skyrocketed, and councils have found themselves with a highly valuable asset that is lightly used.
+Ironically, Scouts acquired the camps when the land was of little value.
+The better part of a century later, that value has skyrocketed, and councils have found themselves with highly valuable assets.
 Selling, in those cases, can be an easy decision.